Scion xB

 The Scion xB is a five-door compact hatchback that was produced by Scion, a former marque of Toyota.
 Produced from the 2004 to 2015 model years, it was one of the two launch models of the Scion marque, alongside the Scion xA.

 The first-generation xB was a rebadged version of the subcompact Toyota bB designed for the American market, with marketing and options appealing to a young adult demographic as part of Scion's overall positioning.
 In 2007, Scion launched a second-generation xB, which was retooled as a compact car based on the E150 series Corolla; this model would also be sold internationally as the Toyota Corolla Rumion in Japan and the Toyota Rukus in Australia.

 First generation (XP30; 2003)

 The first-generation xB was a lightly modified and rebadged version of the Japanese-market subcompact Toyota bB.
 It was a small hatchback based on the Toyota Echo/Yaris platform.
 The xB was one of two models in the lineup of Toyota's US-exclusive Scion marque present at the brand's 2003 launch, the other being the xA, based on the Toyota Ist.

+Scion bbX (2002)

+The first-generation xB was previewed by the bbX concept car, revealed alongside the ccX concept for the Scion brand's public debut in April 2002 at the New York International Auto Show.
+The concept car has very few differences from the production xB, it being a Scion-badged version of the Toyota bB with performance and minor cosmetic modifications.